 In 2007 the Human Microbiome Project made some major discoveries about the influence of the human microbiome on health and disease.
 The diversity of our microflora has a profound impact on our health – helping to digest food, modulate the immune system, regulate metabolism and detoxify harmful substances.
 Conversely, diminished microbial diversity is associated with a variety of digestive problems, allergies, immune disfunction and even neurodegenerative brain disorders.

-The relationship between digestive function and mood disorders is delicate.
-Some microorganisms in the gut have been shown to have an effect on depression and anxiety, with about 95% of the body’s neurotransmitter, serotonin, being produced by specialised cells in the intestinal wall.
+The relationship between mood disorders and digestive function is generating a lot of interesting research.
+Some microorganisms in the gut have been shown to have a a direct effect on depression and anxiety by influencing the neurotransmitter, serotonin, which is produced by specialised cells in the intestinal wall.
 Mayer says, “your gut microbes are in a prime position to influence your emotions, by generating and modulating signals the gut sends back to the brain”.
 There is now a large body of research showing that some of the most serious brain and emotional disorders are related to changes in the gut microbiome, and the way these microbes communication with the brain.
-Diet and lifestyle play a huge role in the types of bacteria that inhabit our gut and consequently our physical and mental wellbeing.

 This chart found on https://www.sciencemag.org/news/2020/05/meet-psychobiome-gut-bacteria-may-alter-how-you-think-feel-and-act clearly explains the various pathways gut bacteria can use to hijack your behaviour.

 We know the gut plays a major role in wellbeing, both physical and mental, so in order to address any underlying health problems or to simply optimise your overall wellbeing, gut health is where to start.